-We present a logical framework for representing activities, states, time, and cost in an enterprise integration architecture.
+We present a logical framework for representing activities, states, time, resources, and cost in an enterprise integration architecture.
 We define ontologies for these concepts in first-order logic and consider the problems of temporal projection and reasoning about the occurrence of actions.
 We characterize the ontology with the use of competency questions.
 The ontology must contain a necessary and sufficient set of axioms to represent and solve these questions.
-As such, they serve as benchmarks for the development of ontologies for the various tasks in enterprise engineering.
-These questions not only characterize existing ontologies but also drive the development of new ontologies that are required to solve the competency questions.
+As such, they serve as a methodology for evaluating ontologies for the various tasks in enterprise engineering.